 Apostolic and New Life churches

 In the 1940s and 1950s the Apostolic and New Life churches held tent crusades, often in rural areas, which attracted large numbers of Māori.
-Developing Māori leaders was a clear priority in the mid-20th century and Pastor Manuel Renata became chairman of the Apostolic Church’s highest leadership body.
+Developing Māori leaders was a clear priority in the mid-20th century and Pastor Manuel Renata became chair of the Apostolic Church’s highest leadership body.

 Brian Tamaki (Ngāti Ngāwaero, Ngāti Maniapoto) was raised a Methodist but joined the Apostolic Church at age 21.
 He became leader of Rotorua’s Lake City Church, then the second largest Apostolic Church in New Zealand.
 In 1994 he and his congregation broke away from the Apostolic Church over a disagreement about paying fees to the national organisation.
 In 2001 Tamaki launched Destiny Church, which grew rapidly to around 7,000 regular attendees, with many more viewing live broadcasts of its services.
 The church estimated that 75% of its members were Māori and in 2008 it became an urban Māori authority – a pan-tribal organisation eligible for government funding to provide economic, social and cultural services to urban Māori.

 In 2005 Tamaki was ordained Bishop of the Destiny Church and in 2009 he referred to himself as ‘Te Māngai’ or the mouthpiece of the Māori people, a title previously used for T. W. Rātana, the founder of the Rātana Church.
+In 2018 the number of Destiny Church adherents was 1,722.